How to Set Up a Custom Domain CDN for Google Cloud Storage

 This guide assumes you’re setting up a load balancer for the first time in the GCP project that hosts your bucket.
 If you’ve already created load balancers and other related configurations in your project and want to re-use them, then please adjust these instructions accordingly.

-Give the new load balancer a short and relevant name, and then from the Backend configuration section select “Create a backend bucket”.
+Give the new load balancer a short and relevant name, then name the frontend IP and ensure HTTPS.

 The load balancer and certificate will start provisioning.

-It can take a good few minutes for the certificate in particular to provision, so while you wait set up the CNAME record for your custom domain using the IP address that you reserved earlier.
-The UI for creating a CNAME record varies from one DNS provider to another, but here’s what ours looked like.
+It can take a good few minutes for the certificate in particular to provision, so while you wait set up the A record for your custom domain using the IP address that you reserved earlier.
+The UI for creating an A record varies from one DNS provider to another, but here’s what ours looked like.

 It can also take some time for DNS changes to populate around the world, so now’s a good time for tea and biscuits.